127 Beacon

 William Craig Wharton died in May of 1891, a suicide.
 Nancy (Spring) Wharton continued to live at 127 Beacon and in 1892 purchased Pine Acre in Lenox.
 Nancy Craig Wharton continued to live with her and, on December 16.
 1908, Nancy (Spring) Wharton transferred 127 Beacon to her.

-During the 1909-1910 winter season, Nancy Craig Wharton was living elsewhere and 127 Beacon was the home of Mrs. Hazel Kortright (Mixter) Appleton, the former wife of Randolph Morgan Appleton, and their daughter, Madeleine Appleton.
-Their primary residence was in Ipswich.
+During the 1909-1910 winter season, Nancy Craig Wharton was living elsewhere and 127 Beacon was the home of Hazel Kortright (Mixter) Appleton, the wife of Randolph Morgan Appleton (who lived in Ipswich), and their daughters, Madeleine, Julia, and Sybil Appleton.
 Madeleine Appleton married in September of 1910 to Alfred Vincent Kidder.

 During the 1910-1911 winter season, 127 Beacon had once again become the home of Nancy Craig Wharton.
 She moved thereafter, probably to Lenox (where she died in October of 1921), and 127 Beacon was not listed in the 1913 Blue Book.